Best Interest of the Child

 - The love, affection, bonding, and emotional ties existing between the child and his or her siblings, half-siblings, and stepsiblings and the residence of such other children;

 - The capacity and disposition of each parent to give the child love, affection, and guidance and to continue the education and rearing of the child;

-- Each parent’s knowledge and familiarity of the child and the child’s needs;
+- Each parent’s knowledge and familiarity with the child and the child’s needs;

 - The capacity and disposition of each parent to provide the child with food, clothing, medical care, day-to-day needs, and other necessary basic care, with consideration made for the potential payment of child support by the other parent;

-- The home environment of each parent considering the promotion of nurturance and safety of the child rather than superficial or material factors;
+- The home environment of each parent considers the promotion of nurturance and safety of the child rather than superficial or material factors;

 - The importance of continuity in the child’s life and the length of time the child has lived in a stable, satisfactory environment and the desirability of maintaining continuity;

 - The stability of the family unit of each of the parents and the presence or absence of each parent’s support systems within the community to benefit the child;

 - The mental and physical health of each parent;